 Luxurious Marble bathroom with bathtub and rainfall shower.

 By default, only essentials such as towels and Lanvin bath amenities will be made available.
-You can request for the wooden bath tray if you are planning to have a relaxing bath.
+You can request the wooden bath tray if you are planning to have a relaxing bath.

 You can expect minimal interaction with the hotel staff.
 A big change especially for a 5-star property like Sofitel.
 Housekeeping services operate on an ‘opt-in’ basis.
-Nevertheless, I enjoyed lounging on the a day bed while looking out at the floor-to-ceiling window framing the views of CBD and Chinatown.
-You can connect to the Bose speaker via bluetooth to enjoy your favourite music playlist.
+Nevertheless, I enjoyed lounging on the day bed while looking out at the floor-to-ceiling window framing the views of CBD and Chinatown.
+You can connect to the Bose speaker via Bluetooth to enjoy your favourite music playlist.